orger-lab/megabouts/docs/source/index.rst

 Usage
 -----

-Please head over to the :doc:`Usage </usage>` tab to find step-by-step instructions to use CEBRA on your data.
+Please head over to the :doc:`Usage </usage>` tab to find step-by-step instructions to use Megabouts on your data.
 For example use cases, see the :doc:`Demos </demos>` tab.

 **Installation**